 Doing Business also continues including more economies in the sample.
 Doing Business 2006 included 155 economies and Doing Business 2007 added 20 economies.
 Doing Business 2008 again added 3 new economies: Brunei, Liberia and Luxembourg.
 Doing Business 2009 added 3 other economies: The Bahamas, Bahrain and Qatar.
 Doing Business 2010 added 2 more economies: Cyprus and Kosovo.
 Doing Business 2013 again added 2 new economies: Barbados and Malta.
 In 2014, Doing Business added 4 new economies: Libya, Myanmar, San Marino and South Sudan, to include 189 economies in the sample.
 In Doing Business 2015, the second largest business city was added for the 11 economies with a population of more than 100 million.
 These are: Bangladesh, Brazil, China, India, Indonesia, Japan, Mexico, Nigeria, Pakistan, the Russian Federation and the United States.
-In 12 years of publication, Doing Business publishes more than 100,000 data points each year on this website.
+Finally in Doing Business 2017, Somalia was added to the sample.
+In 14 years of publication, Doing Business publishes more than 100,000 data points each year on this website.

 Data time series for each indicator and economy are available on the website, beginning with the first year the indicator or economy was included in the report.
 To provide a comparable time series for research, the data set is back-calculated to adjust for changes in methodology and any revisions in data due to corrections.
 The website also makes available all original data sets used for background papers.
-The correction rate between Doing Business 2015 and Doing Business 2016 was less than 5.5%.
+The correction rate between Doing Business 2016 and Doing Business 2017 is 7.1%.
 It is hard to compare this with other international data sets because they do not publish corrections rates.
 In this respect Doing Business is the most transparent data set of its kind.

 Doing Business measures flexibility in the regulation of employment, specifically as it affects the hiring and redundancy of workers and the rigidity of working hours.
 Six areas of employment regulation are measured by the Labor Market Regulation indicators: the difficulty of hiring, the rigidity of hours, the difficulty of redundancy, the redundancy cost, social protection schemes and benefits, and labor disputes.